 Pippilotta Yerna was born in Maastricht, and raised in a family of artists.
 She is deeply devoted to photography as a means of establishing connections and enchanting absurdity.
 Her artistic journey has been profoundly shaped by Pippilotta’s father's struggles with mental health and his distinctive artistic vision.
 This experience has given her a wry, sarcastic perspective on life, equally influenced by Pippilotta’s mother's unwavering ideology that joy and hope are unbreakable.

-Do you know the secret of a long and happy life?
-Is it winning the lottery twice?
-Travel the world in a hot air balloon, is it becoming the president of America?
+What defines a long and happy life?
+Winning the lottery?
+Traveling the world in a hot-air balloon?
+Becoming the president of America?

 Losing a parent.
 What could it look like?
 A crash?
 A crime?
 An accident?
 Slow or fast?